sph-mn/sdupes/readme.md

   --null, -n  for results: use the null byte as path delimiter, two null bytes between each set
 ~~~

+note that given the requirements size/center-portion/hash there is a very high probability that files are duplicate, but not 100% certainty. it is unlikely that two files are found as duplicates that are not duplicates. only a costly byte-by-byte comparison can give maximum confidence

 # dependencies
 * c 2011 standard library (for example glibc)
 * posix 2008 features (linux, freebsd)